moby/moby/docs/swarm/swarm-tutorial/drain-node.md

     The drained node shows `Drain` for `AVAILABILITY`.

-7. Run `docker service ps redis` to see how the Swarm manager updated the task assignments for the `redis` service:
+7. Run `docker service ps redis` to see how the swarm manager updated the task assignments for the `redis` service:

     ```bash